jucax/meme-generator-project/Readme.md

-Contains all the file for a meme ggenerator that allowed me to practice the basic contcents.
+vContains all the file for a meme ggenerator that allowed me to practice the basic contcents.